About The School

-The school has achieved the following quality initiatives: UNICEF "Rights Respecting School" award - Level 1, Food for Life Silver Award, Sing Up award and the Derbyshire Stop Anti-bullying Award.
+The school has achieved the following quality initiatives: UNICEF "Rights Respecting School" award - Level 1, Sing Up award and the Derbyshire Stop Anti-bullying Award.

 For more detailed information about the school, please have a look at the school brochure.